phanumat/Documentation/device-type-developers-guide/overview.rst

 off				command: 2003, payload: 00
 ==============	=================================

-Whereas the device status reported to the SmartThings platform for the device is literally just a simple "on" or "off".
+Whereas the device status reported to the PEA HiVE platform for the device is literally just a simple "on" or "off".

 Similarly, when a SmartApp or the mobile app invoked an "on" or "off" command for a switch device, the command that is sent to the Device Handler is just that simple: "on" or "off".
 The Device Handler must turn that simple command into a protocol-specific message that can be sent down to the device to affect the desired action.